How much sleep did you get last night? A full 8 hours slumber? If not you’re not alone!

 I tried to attach the dog lead to my son while trying to take him to school.

 I got in the shower, water running…. with clothes and glasses still on.

 I put my wallet in the freezer and the frozen peas in my handbag.

 I put hand soap on my toothbrush instead of toothpaste.

 The stories we have to tell about our sleep deprived antics are hilarious.
-But on the flip side, in the long term a lack of sleep – especially at the level that parents face – is far from funny.
+But on the flip side, in the long term a lack of sleep – especially at the level that parents face – has some quite significant effects.

 What does a lack of sleep cause?